nutanix-japan/Consolidated_Storage_Bootcamp_Material/file_analytics_scan/file_analytics_scan.rst

    .. figure:: images/35a.png

 #.
 Analytics will perform an initial scan of the existing shares which will take just a couple minutes.
-You can see the scan by going to the gear icon within the Analytics UI and selecting **Scan File System**
+You can see the scan by going to the :fa:`cog` icon within the Analytics UI and selecting **Scan File System**

    .. figure:: images/35.png